Have you ever heard of digestive enzymes?

 Digestive Enzyme Production

 Your body makes digestive enzymes.
-However, due to lifestyle factors, the world we live in, and the food we eat ... many people have digestive issues because their body does not produce adequate amounts of digestive enzymes.
+However, due to lifestyle factors, the world we live in, and the food we eat ... many people have digestive issues because their bodies don't produce adequate amounts of digestive enzymes.

 Aging, stress, and poor nutrition are three major reasons your body tends to slow enzyme production – and this means the food you eat doesn't break down properly and your body can't get the nutrients it needs.